Here’s my guide to the best things to do and see in the laid back town of Boulder Colorado.

 Where To Eat and Drink in Boulder

 Boulder is definitely a foodie town.
-I had an amazing culinary experience when I was last there for a week.
 I just loved the farm to table food scene.
 Here are some great restaurant options in Boulder:

 1. For breakfast, brunch, or lunch

 - Lucile’s Creole Cafe (cajun and creole cuisine)

 - Snooze (omelettes, pancakes, and waffles)